intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Optimization/training.md

 Parameters:

 `x`: Training dataset.
-RDD of Sample or ImageSet or TextSet.
+RDD of Sample or [ImageSet](../../APIGuide/FeatureEngineering/image/) or [TextSet](../../APIGuide/FeatureEngineering/text).
 `batchSize`: Number of samples per gradient update.
 Default is 32.
 `nbEpoch`: Number of epochs to train.
 Default is 10.
-`validationData`: RDD of Sample, or null if validation is not configured.
+`validationData`: RDD of Sample or ImageSet or TextSet, or null if validation is not configured.
 Default is null.

 **Python**
 ```python